cloudblog004/fantasticfoodies/content/en/posts/1267-easiest-way-to-prepare-homemade-microwave-multi-sausages-pizza.md

 - " tomato sauce"
 - " dry oregano"
 recipeinstructions:
-- "Heat oil in pan, put onions &amp; cook till soft.
-Then put garlic &amp; cook until slightly golden."
+- "Heat oil in pan, put onions & cook till soft.
+Then put garlic & cook until slightly golden."
 - "Add other ingredients of Group#1 except butter.
 Cook for 2-3 min.
-Then add butter &amp; saute for 2-3 min more.
+Then add butter & saute for 2-3 min more.
 Keep aside when done."
 - "Take one pre backed pizza base ( I always find in superstores) on microwave safe plate,make layers one by one -1#spread tomato sauce,2#cheese, 3#sausage mix, 4#tomato sauce,5#cheese.
 Finish with sprinkle of dry oregano."
 - "Cover with a lid and microwave on 70% power for 2min 30sec.
 Serve hot.
 Enjoy."
 - "You can refrigerate the mix and can use in making pasta.
 Also mini pizzas can be made by using bread slices."